-Pattie and I had just enjoyed an amazing evening with our good friends talking about a workshop that we would soon launch designed to help people think and act biblically and deliberately about how to leverage the second half of life for maximum Kingdom impact.
-We were pumped!
+Pattie and I had just enjoyed a soul-stirring evening with our good friends talking about a seminar that we would soon launch designed to help people think and act biblically and deliberately about how to leverage the second half of life for maximum Kingdom impact.
+We were fired up!

-Long story short, several weeks earlier, God had impressed on our hearts to develop this workshop.
+Several weeks earlier, God had impressed on our hearts to develop this seminar.
 From there, Pattie and I set out to find a team of people who not only would confirm this ministry initiative but, more importantly, would join us in developing it.
-Over the weeks that would follow, what began as a seed of an idea became a harvest of reality-all through the beauty of collaboration.
+Over the weeks that followed, what began as a seed of possibility became a harvest of reality-all through the beauty of collaboration.

 Collaboration.
 A big word.
 With even bigger potential.
-Like a tsunami building its way to shore, when people purposefully partner together the possibilities for something big to happen are formidable.
+When people purposefully partner together, the potential for something big to happen is formidable.

-Here's the point: wise is the leader who understands that through collaboration good ideas are transformed into great ideas.
+Here's the point: wise is the leader who understands that through collaboration good ideas become great ideas.